Skip to main content

 In Summer, 2020, he was appointed director of Concordia's Centre for Interdisciplinary Studies in Society and Culture.
 A joint creation of the Faculties of Arts and Science and Fine Arts, the Centre provides a gathering place for researchers, graduate students, and guest speakers from across the humanities and arts.
 The Centre sponsors several Working Groups each year, and funds events in collaboration with individual researchers and research centres housed in the two Faculties.

-Prior to teaching at Concordia, he has taught at New York University (Performance Studies, UG Drama), Barnard College (Theater), Wesleyan University (Theater), CalArts (Theater, Critical Studies), UQÀM (DESS en arts de la marionnette contemporarin), and the Parsons School of Design at the New School (Architecture/Lighting Design).
+Prior to teaching at Concordia, he taught at New York University (Performance Studies, UG Drama), Barnard College (Theater), Wesleyan University (Theater), CalArts (Theater, Critical Studies), UQÀM (DESS en arts de la marionnette contemporarin), and the Parsons School of Design at the New School (Architecture/Lighting Design).
 At Concordia, he has taught performance studies and studio-based courses at the undergraduate and graduate levels, with a focus on such topics as performance and the contemporary city, material performance and performing objects, performance ethnography, puppetry, queer theatre, radio drama and sound arts, history of the avant-garde, dramaturgy, theatre history, and the epic theatre tradition.
-He has also led a number of Field School courses with students at the Bread and Puppet Theater in Vermont's Northeast Kingdom, most recently in Summer, 2022
+He has also led a number of Field School courses with students at the Bread and Puppet Theater in Vermont's Northeast Kingdom, returning again in Summer, 2025

 Apart from Great Small Works, Sussman has collaborated as solo performer/puppeteer and lighting/set designer with writer/director Allen S. Weiss.
-With sound designer Gregory Whitehead, they have created Theater of the Ears / Théâtre des Oreilles (CalArts/LaMama/Charleville-Mézières/Paris/Avignon, 1999-2001) and Danse Macabre, an animated installation using dolls created by Paris-based artist Michel Nedjar at the Halle St. Pierre, Musee d'Art Brut, Paris (2004) and subsequently performed at the In Transit Festival, HKW, Berlin (2009) and the Centre Pompidou, Metz, France (2022).
+With sound designer Gregory Whitehead, they created Theater of the Ears / Théâtre des Oreilles (CalArts/LaMama/Charleville-Mézières/Paris/Avignon, 1999-2001) and Danse Macabre, an animated installation using dolls created by Paris-based artist Michel Nedjar at the Halle St. Pierre, Musee d'Art Brut, Paris (2004) and subsequently performed at the In Transit Festival, HKW, Berlin (2009) and the Centre Pompidou, Metz, France (2022).

 In 2014, he was the Academic Convener for Manifest: Choreographing Social Movements in the Americas, the 9th Encuentro of the Hemispheric Institute of Performance and Politics at New York University, bringing more than eight hundred artists, scholars, and activists from across the Americas to the Concordia campus and the city of Montreal.